ifesdjeen/ifesdjeen.github.com/articles/language_is_not_important.md

 ## Learning things

-It's always hard to choose what to learn next, since there are so many things out there that are very interesting.
+It's always hard to choose what to learn next since there are so many things out there that are very interesting.
 Many people enthusiastic about Functional Programming Languages are ready to teach their peers, and invest their personal time into making it all bigger.
 But you have